 What is a geisha?

 To explain what a geisha is, let’s look at the word itself.
-The word ‘geisha’, written 芸者, is the combination of two kanji.
-‘Gei (芸)’ can mean ‘entertainment’, or some art or skill.
+The word ‘geisha,’ written 芸者, combines two kanji.
+‘Gei (芸)’ can mean ‘entertainment’ or some art or skill.
 ‘Sha (者)’ generally means person.
+In other words, they are elite female artists who specialize in traditional Japanese arts.

+After additional training, they can specialize in various skills such as playing the koto (a large Japanese string instrument), singing, or mastering other arts like calligraphy and flower arrangement.
 When not attending events, they can be found at okiya (geisha houses), where they often reside from the start of their training until they pay off their debts for their studies (if there are any).
 They can also be found in tea houses or traditional Japanese restaurants, known as ryotei.

 Want to experience traditional Japan in your own home?
-Sakuraco sends local, authentic Japanese snacks and more right to your door perfect for tea time.
+Sakuraco sends local, authentic Japanese snacks and more right to your door, perfect for tea time.

 The Three Levels of Geisha